 - Doubles mixed (no age restriction)

 Note your age on the date of the World Championships determines your category!
-The WPSC will be held in July 2018.
+The WPSC will be held on 14/15 July 2018.
 Contact us if in doubt.

 You can participate in multiple competitions if you want, please register for each competition separately.